citusdata/citus_docs/use_case_guide/multi_tenant.rst

 In the previous section we identified the correct distribution column for our multi-tenant application: the company id.
 Even in a single-machine database it can be useful to denormalize tables with the addition of company id, whether it be for row-level security or for additional indexing.
 The extra benefit, as we saw, is that including the extra column helps for multi-machine scaling as well.

 The schema we have created so far uses a separate :code:`id` column as primary key for each table.
 Citus requires that primary and foreign key constraints include the distribution column.
-This requirement makes enforcing these constraints much more efficient in a distributed environment.
+This requirement makes enforcing these constraints much more efficient in a distributed environment as only a single node has to be checked to guarantee them.

 In SQL, this requirement translates to making primary and foreign keys composite by including :code:`company_id`.
 This is compatible with the multi-tenant case because what we really need there is to ensure uniqueness on a per-tenant basis.